iqtree/iqtree.github.io/doc/Quickstart.md

 5. Perform model selection only: use `-m TESTONLY` or `-m TESTMERGEONLY`

+6. Use 4 CPU cores to speed up computation: use `iqtree-omp` and add `-nt 4` option

-6. Show all available options:
+7. Show all available options:

         iqtree -h